waimea-pahyde/teams-app/SETUP.md

     - Build Command: `pip install -r requirements.txt`
     - Start Command: `flask run --host=0.0.0.0 --port=10000`
     - Instance Type: **Free**
-    - Environment Variables:
-        - TURSO_URL: copy from your .env file
-        - TURSO_KEY: copy from your .env file
+    - Environment Variables (copy from your .env file):
+        - TURSO_URL
+        - TURSO_KEY
+        - SESSION_KEY

 2. **Deploy** the web service, and it should be good to go!